microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 This structure is used to specify the attach type supported by the extension for the given hook NPI provider.
 The `supported_program_type` field of the struct should be filled with the `ebpf_program_type_t` (GUID) of the supported program type.
 While attaching an eBPF program to a hook instance, the Execution Context enforces that the requested attach type is supported by the hook NPI provider.
 If not, the eBPF program fails to attach to the hook.

 ### 2.4 Hook NPI Client Attach and Detach Callbacks
 The eBPF Execution Context registers a hook NPI client module with the NMR for each program that is attached to a hook.
 The attach type GUID is used as the NPI of the client module.
-And as a result, when an eBPF program gets attached to a hook, the associated hook NPI client module will attach with the corresponding hook NPI provider module in the extension.
+And as a result, when an eBPF program gets attached to a hook, the associated hook NPI client module will attach to the corresponding hook NPI provider module in the extension.
 The [client attach callback](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/netioddk/nc-netioddk-npi_provider_attach_client_fn) function is invoked when the NPI client is being attached.
 The provider must store the following in a per-client data structure from the passed in parameters:
 * `ClientBindingContext`: Client binding context.
 * `ClientDispatch`: Client dispatch table (see section 2.5 below).
 * `NpiSpecificCharacteristics`: Obtained from `ClientRegistrationInstance` parameter.
 This contains attach-type specific data that may be used by an extension for attaching an eBPF program.
-For example, when an eBPF program is being attached to an XDP hook, the network interface Id can be passed as attach parameter via this parameter.
+For example, when an eBPF program is being attached to an XDP hook, the network interface index can be passed via this parameter.
 This tells the extension to invoke the eBPF program whenever there are any inbound packets on that network interface.

 The per-client data structure should be returned as the `ProviderBindingContext` output parameter.

 Upon [client detach callback](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/netioddk/nc-netioddk-npi_provider_detach_client_fn) the provider must free the per-client context passed in via `ProviderBindingContext` parameter.

 ### 2.5 Invoking an eBPF program from Hook NPI Provider
 To invoke an eBPF program, the extension uses the dispatch table supplied by the hook NPI client during attaching.
-There is only one function in the client dispatch table, that is of the following type:
+There is only one function in the client dispatch table, which is of the following type:

 ```
 /**